 “Cho-ing” has become the tradition and the culture in table tennis.
 Scream “cho!” is a means of self-encouragement and tension-relief.

 But you should “Cho” only at the important point.
-Don’t “Cho” at every point, because it’s rude and unnecessary, which can cause you and your opponent to lose the temper and the concentration.
+Don’t “Cho” at every point, because it’s rude and unnecessary, which can cause you and your opponent to lose their temper and concentration.

 Table tennis is the sport, but not the battle of screaming.
+Recently Tomokazu Harimoto improved so fast, he adapted to the new trend perfectly..
 Now, are you ready for this “funny” 40 seconds screaming battle between Lin Gaoyuan and Bernadette Szocs?